libretro/docs/docs/guides/install-android.md

 To install RetroArch from non-Google Play sources (F-Droid, retroarch.com, etc), ensure Google Play Protect either approves it or disable the service entirely.

-##### Method 1: "Install anyway" in Google Play Protect
+##### Method 1: Selecting ‘Install anyway’ in the Google Play Protect popup

-This procedure must be repeated each time you sideload an app:
+When you tap "Install" for the APK, Google Play Protect runs a security scan and displays options similar to those shown below:

 ![google-play-protect_-_install-anyway-1.png](../image/guides/google-play-protect_-_install-anyway-1.png)

 ![google-play-protect_-_install-anyway-2.png](../image/guides/google-play-protect_-_install-anyway-2.png)

-When you select “Install anyway”, Google Play Protect prompts for identity authentication (password or fingerprint).
-For security reasons, this step cannot be screenshotted, so it's described textually here.
-This method requires no Google account—unlike [disabling Google Play Protect](#method-2-disable-google-play-protect), needed if authentication still fails after entering the correct password.
+When you select “Install anyway”, Google Play Protect may prompt for identity authentication (password or fingerprint).
+For security reasons, this step cannot be screenshotted, that is why it's described textually here.

 ##### Method 2: Disable Google Play Protect

-If Google Play Protect still blocks the app installation even after you entered the correct password in Method 1 (a common issue on older Android versions), you'll need to disable Play Protect to proceed.
+This method lets you skip the steps in method 1, which can be convenient since method 1 may require you to authenticate each time.

 * Open the Google Play Store app.
+* Locate and tap "Play Protect" — its location depends on your Android version and whether you’re signed in:
-* Tap the menu icon in the top right corner.
+  - Tap the hamburger menu (☰) in the upper-left or upper-right corner.
-  * You don’t need to be signed in to adjust Play Protect settings.
-But if you’re signed in to a Google account, An icon will show the first letter of your name (for example, “F” for “Foo”) instead of a hamburger button.
-* Tap "Play Protect".
+  - If you’re signed in, check both the hamburger menu (☰) and your profile icon, as Play Protect may appear under either.
+The profile icon shows your account initial (e.g., “F” for Foo).
-* Tap the gear icon (Settings).
+* Tap the gear icon ⚙️ to open Settings.
-* Toggle off "Scan apps with Play Protect".
+* Toggle off "Scan apps with Play Protect":
+  - You may be asked whether to "Pause" scanning temporarily or "Turn off" permanently — choose the option you prefer.
 * Install the APK — Play Protect will no longer interfere with the process.
-* Android may prompt you to enable Play Protect each time you sideload an APK; always select "No" to maintain this habit.
+* Note: Android may prompt you to re-enable Play Protect each time you sideload an APK.
+If your goal is to keep it permanently turned off, always select "No" when prompted.